Xyntopia/pydoxtools/README.md

     )
     # extract the table as a pandas dataframe:
     print(doc.tables_df)
+    # ask a question about the document, using Q&A Models (questionas answered locally!):
     print(doc.answers(["how much power does it need?"])[0][0][0])
+    # ask a question about the document, using ChatGPT:
     print(doc.chat_answers(["who is the target group of this document?"])[0].content) print(doc.chat_answers(["Answer if a 5-year old would be able to follow these instructions?"])[0].content)
-    # ask a question about the document:

 ## Installation

+Pydoxtools can be installed through pip:

     pip install pydoxtools[etl, inference]

-    # TODO: explain some dependencies (especially pytorch)
+It should automatically download models & dependencies where required.

-## Examples
+## Use Cases

-- analyze documents using any sort of model from huggingface...
+- analyze documents using any model from huggingface...
 - analyze documents using a custom model
 - download a pdf from URL
 - generate document keywords